yoniker/PokerVault/Lessons from live poker/My games 2025.md

 1. My story didn't make a lot of sense maybe.
 If I had KQ/TT I would have raised turn mostly
 2. If I want the fish to fold an A, I have to go larger.
 He called my $75 raise with A4o, snapped.

 I played tired today, and couldn't think clearly.
-I need to develop a
+I need to develop a systematic way of thinking that I believe in, so that I will always play as some basic good level.

+I want to always ask "What do I think is the baseline play" eg GTO, then think how I want to deviate.
+Also when they bet I want to think about how much fold equity I have vs different bet sizes vs their likely range.